kkensuke/myjb-en/_build/html/_sources/pages/latex/settings.md

 1. Install [`LaTeX Workshop`](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) extension.

 2. Open `settings.json` in VScode.
+    In macOS, you can open it by typing the following command in the terminal.
+    ```bash
+    code ~/Library/Application\ Support/Code/User/settings.json
+    ```
 3. Add the following code to `settings.json`.
 You have two recipes, `ptex2pdf*3` and `ptex2pdf -> pbibtex -> ptex2pdf*2`.
 The former is to compile `.tex` files without `.bib`, and the latter is for `.tex` files with `.bib`.
 Please refer to [this page](https://github.com/James-Yu/LaTeX-Workshop/wiki/Compile#building-the-document) for more details.
     ```json
     {